Best Reciprocating Saw Reviews

 • A lot of space at the handle makes it convenient for big-handed people to hold and use the tool.

-• The speed can be adjusted by putting more or less pressure on the trigger.
+• The speed can be adjusted by increasing or decreasing the pressure on the trigger.

 • The saw accepts blades as long as 12 inches.